HuanYin94/map_compression/Readme.md

 # 3D LiDAR Map Compression for Efficient Localization on Resource Constrained Vehicles

 ## Introduction
-Code of a manuscript, published in IEEE Transactions on Intelligent Transportation Systems. [video](https://youtu.be/sdETOor2Jck)
+Code of a manuscript, published in IEEE Transactions on Intelligent Transportation Systems.

+For the video demonstration, please refer to [video](https://youtu.be/sdETOor2Jck)

 If you have some questions on this project, please contact [Huan Yin](https://yinhuan.site/) `zjuyinhuan@gmail.com`